sean-7777/sean-7777/AmSyGuide/guide.md

 ## classes

 ### Organization
-At the top should be properties, then the constuctor,
+At the top should be:
+  1.